KVLU

 KVLU (91.3 FM), is a public radio station and NPR affiliate broadcasting throughout southeast Texas.
-It is licensed to Lamar University in Beaumont, Texas with studios located on campus and a transmitter site located in Rose City, Texas.
+It is licensed to Lamar University in Beaumont, Texas with studios located inside the Theater Arts Building on campus on South Martin Luther King Jr. Parkway and a transmitter site located on West Freeway Boulevard South in Vidor, Texas near Rose City.
 The broadcast area reaches to Jasper, Texas at the north, Lake Charles, Louisiana to the east, Bolivar, Texas to the south and Baytown, Texas to the west.
 Launched in 1974, the station operates independently and features a diverse 24/7 schedule of programs including NPR news morning, midday and afternoon as well as locally produced music programs, local features and radio documentaries, etc. The station is largely member supported with additional support coming from the university and the Corporation for Public Broadcasting as well as program underwriters.

 Programming

 News

 The News affiliate of KVLU is National Public Radio (NPR).
 NPR News programs featured include Morning Edition (morning drive), Here & Now (mid-day), All Things Considered (afternoon drive) and Weekend Edition.
 Additional news and talk programs include Texas Standard, produced in the studios of KUT in Austin, Think, produced in the studios of KERA in Dallas, Wait, Wait, Don't Tell Me, Travel with Rick Steves and many more.